CatelloTheDataProjectManager/Predicting-Energy-Consumption/README.md

 This project aims to create an accurate statistical model to predict the future energy consumption of France, with a target precision of over 90%.
 To achieve this goal, we will utilize various techniques in data analysis, time series, and statistical modeling.

+###### (Modeling and Multivariate Regression are essential tools for understanding how these pre-trained models work and how they can be effectively used to solve complex natural language processing problems.
+[Introduction à la Modélisation et à la Régression Multivariée](https://github.com/CatelloTheDataProjectManager/Introduction-Modelisation-Regression-Multivarie/blob/main/README.md))

 ## Objectives

 - Develop a statistical model with over 90% accuracy to predict the future energy consumption of France.
 - Utilize analysis and time series libraries for data manipulation and modeling.

-## Libraries

-- **Analysis**: Use of data analysis libraries to explore and understand the data.
-- **Time Series**: Utilization of specialized libraries for the manipulation and analysis of time series data.

-## Data Access

-- **Data Information**: Access to information regarding the data used for modeling.
-- **Data Queries**: Access and retrieval of necessary data for analysis and modeling.

 ## Univariate Analysis of Energy Consumption

 - **Data Cleaning**: Identification and treatment of missing, duplicate, and outlier data.
 - **Outlier Detection Methods**: Employment of techniques to detect and handle outliers in the data.

 ###### I also conduct analysis on a time series derived from the yfinance API, focusing on historical stock prices for Zalando.
-If you're interested, you can explore my other project titled  : [Zalando Stock Actions Analysis](https://github.com/CatelloTheDataProjectManager/Time-Series/blob/main/README.md)
+If you're interested, you can explore my other project titled  : [Zalando Stock Actions Analysis](https://github.com/CatelloTheDataProjectManager/Time-Series/blob/main/Zalando%20Stock%20Actions%20Analysis.ipynb)

 ## Normality and Stationarity Testing